 Corn Mazes in Maryland

 - MD Corn Maze: In Gambrills, Maryland, you'll find one of the state's best mazes, which is famous for featuring a different fun theme every year.
 In 2020, the theme is Harry Potter, and visitors are encouraged to come dressed in their wizard robes.
-In addition to the eight-acre corn maze, there will also be a petting zoo, Halloween trivia, and special stands to go along with the Harry Potter theme like a wand shop.
+In addition to the 8-acre corn maze, there will also be a petting zoo, Halloween trivia, and special stands to go along with the Harry Potter theme like a wand shop.

 - Gaver Farm: In Mount Airy, Maryland, Gaver Farm features over 50 fall-themed attractions including a large corn maze.